dotnet-presentations/blazor-workshop/docs/07-templated-components.md

 `@addTagHelper` is there to inform the compiler that it should consider the `BlazingComponents` library as a source for components that can be used.
 This is a very temporary thing that's currently needed.
 We expect this to be removed in the future.

-Now that the project reference has been added, do a build again to verify that every still compiles.
+Now that the project reference has been added, do a build again to verify that everything still compiles.

 ## Another refactor